tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 Like for preventing vulnerable image in the cluster discussed here above, they are leveraging Gatekeeper, the admission controller, and Azure Policy, to enforce controls and best-practices on your clusters!
 Azure Policy extends Gatekeeper v3, the admission controller webhook for Open Policy Agent (OPA), to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
 Azure provides built-in policies such as the ones proposed in the alert remediation, or yet Kubernetes CIS hardening policies but you can also come up with custom policies. <br />
 You are able to audit, prevent or remediate issues in your cluster in an automated way.
 We will not do this here, as this would break our vulnerable goat of course, but let's keep this in mind for the end of this article.

-All details about Gatekeeper and Azure Policy can be found [here](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3%2C%20an%20admission%20controller,state%20of%20your%20Kubernetes%20clusters%20from%20one%20place.).

 ### But did Defender detected all potential issues and weaknesses?

 Only four alerts?
 Uh.
 But I thought the goat was damn vulnerable!
 Good catch!
 But it is not only about alerts, also about recommendations!
 In the above list of recommendations, in alert details, let's click on 'view all recommendations'...surprise!
-There is way more problems in our safe Kubernetes environment than we thought!
+There is way more problems in our Kubernetes environment than we thought!

 ![image](https://user-images.githubusercontent.com/18376283/155598547-8672bb32-2ddf-4e4d-97d5-d7a5e9a7a520.png)

 We see clearly here recommendations for many best-practices in a Kubernetes environment.
-Most of these recommendations can even be enforced (denied) in one click, through usage behind the scenes of Azure Policy (potentially translated to OPA/Gatekeeper policies):
+Most of these recommendations can even be remediated or denied in a few clicks:

 ![image](https://user-images.githubusercontent.com/18376283/155598867-45be9135-ab46-4d6b-9716-36e1b65e13c3.png)
 ![image](https://user-images.githubusercontent.com/18376283/155599135-188c465b-361f-4ca2-8de4-779ad3f2c613.png)

 We can also see of course a few recommendations are 'met' and compliant with *Healthy* state.
 You do not have to go or have to wait for an alert to see these best-practice issues.
 They are listed as recommendations, amongst others in your Defender for Cloud Security Posture Management tab, like for the container runtime CVEs we checked before:

 ![image](https://user-images.githubusercontent.com/18376283/155599524-362ea59b-dcb8-46c1-bdc4-23b89042dfc8.png)

-The full list of detection capabilities (up-to-date) of Defender can be found here: https://docs.microsoft.com/en-us/azure/defender-for-cloud/alerts-reference#alerts-k8scluster
+The full list of detection capabilities (alerts) of Defender can be found here: https://docs.microsoft.com/en-us/azure/defender-for-cloud/alerts-reference#alerts-k8scluster
 The list of recommendations can be found here: https://docs.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference

 ## Testing attack patterns

 Now, let's play and see how Defender reacts.
-A introduced, we will not test all Kubernetes Goat scenarios for various reasons:
+As previously introduced, we will not test all Kubernetes Goat scenarios for various reasons:

 1. Some Kubernetes Goat scenarios relies on Docker as container engine, while AKS relies on containerd (which avoids mandatory root privileges for containers, behind other benefits)
 2. Some scenarios are 'inner-network' specific: cross-namespace requests for instance should be tackled with Network Policies such as Calico or Azure CNI.
 It is not the idea to cover this here, and Defender for Cloud has no way to know what is an authorized applicative flow inside the cluster or not.
 3. Some scenario are related to NodePort, however AKS managed clusters are usually exposed by LoadBalancer service rather than NodePort.
 MDC detects exposure of various sensitive applications using LoadBalancer services.